mvchalupnik/spdc-simulator/README.md

 Simulate count rates for SPDC (BBO bulk crystal).

 TODO:
-Basics
-- fig out axes tick labels- check this
-- Fix conditional probability plot (check scaling)

 Extras
 - Plot total output power as a function of theta_p and other params
 - Make plot of sinc function with +/- Big omega
+- Can check pump beam size and even linewidth dependence
+- Visibility? (walkoff)

 Coding style
 - Don't pass omegap where unnecessary